volcengine/verl/docs/algo/rollout_corr_math.md

 **Properties:**
 - Independent truncation per token
 - Lower variance than sequence-level (product of ratios bounded individually)
+- **Bias-variance tradeoff**: Token-level correction has $O(T^2 \Delta_{\max})$ bias where $T$ is sequence length and $\Delta_{\max}$ is maximum per-token policy divergence.
+This bias becomes significant when the rollout policy deviates substantially from the training policy.
+Sequence-level correction is unbiased but has higher variance.
 - Typical threshold: 1.5 - 5.0
 - Optional batch normalization (§3.6): Normalizes over all token weights to ensure $\mathbb{E}[\tilde{w}_t] = 1$ (reduces variance)
+- **When to use**: Token-level works well when rollout policy stays within the trust region of training policy.
+When mismatch is significant, the bias becomes intolerable and sequence-level correction is preferred.

 **Loss function (REINFORCE + Token IS):**